fsmosca/sample-streamlit-authenticator/README.md

 # sample-streamlit-authenticator

 Authenticates users to use the a multi-page streamlit app using streamlit-authenticator library.
+This sample app can survive page reloads courtesy from streamlit-authenticator library.

 **jsmith**